“Leadership is influence” by John C. Maxwell.

 Things to be noted, when performing SWOT analysis:

-- Use specific & checkable statement.
+- Use specific as well as checkable statement.
 For Example: ‘price is £2.00 per unit lower than competition’ instead of ‘fair value for money’.

 - Concentrate on facts not opinions.